dahlke/terrasnek/CONTRIBUTING.md

 - Choose online
 - Set admin password
 - Confirm pre-flight checks
-- Choose demo mode, add an encryption password (switch from PMD to Demo mode in TF)
+- Choose demo mode, add an encryption password
 - Create a user
 - Create an org
 - Get a user token
 - Get an org token
-- Create a user to invite in the tests (test / test@test.com / neilneilneil)
+- Create a user to invite in the tests that matches `secrets.tfe.op.sh`
 - Update secrets.tfe.sh
-- Run the tests.
+- Run the tests